Network Structure and Naive Sequential Learning: Probability of Mislearning and Network Structure

 \subsection{Two Groups}

 We next consider a network with two groups and different weights for links within groups and between groups.
-This is a deterministic version of a simple stochastic block model, which will be discussed further in Section \ref{subsec:Disagreement}.
-By varying the link weights, we will consider how homophily (i.e. segregation in communication) changes learning outcomes.
+By varying the link weights, we will consider how homophily (i.e., segregation in communication) changes learning outcomes.

 Odd-numbered agents are in one group and even-numbered agents are in a second group.
-Each feasible within-group link has weight $q_{s}$ ($s$ for same) and each between-group link has weight $q_{d}$ ($d$ for different), so that for $i>j$, the link $M_{i,j}=q_{s}$ if $i\equiv j\ (\text{mod }2)$ and $M_{i,j}=q_{d}$ otherwise.
-Figure \ref{fig:two_groups_network_4} illustrates the first four agents in a two-groups network.
+Each feasible within-group link has weight $q_{s}$ ($s$ for same) and each feasible between-group link has weight $q_{d}$ ($d$ for different), so that for $i>j$, the link $M_{i,j}=q_{s}$ if $i\equiv j\ (\text{mod }2)$ and $M_{i,j}=q_{d}$ otherwise.
+Figure \ref{fig:two_groups_network_4} illustrates the first four agents in a two-group network.